xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-playbook-rich-text-editor.md

 As we will see later, we will use `createEmpty` to create the editor for creating rich text and we will use `createWithContent` to create the readOnly editor to display the rich text.

-The following video (or click [this link](https://www.youtube.com/watch?v=1d9R-mD_wOs&feature=youtu.be)) contains a preview of the Rich Text editor Draft.js lets us build.
+The following video (or click [this link](https://www.youtube.com/watch?v=1d9R-mD_wOs&feature=youtu.be)) contains a preview of the Rich Text editor that Draft.js lets us build.
 I will show you how to get this set up in your project.

 {{< youtube 1d9R-mD_wOs >}}